ndhoule/underscoreboard/README.md

 What's It Built On?
 -------------------

 On Express and uses Socket.io.
-It also uses Ace and runs a Jasmine test suite (converted from Underscore's Qunit tests).
+It also uses Ace and runs a Mocha test suite (converted from Underscore's Qunit tests).